nicolas-angelo/puck/README.md

 ### `Data`

-The `Data` object stores the puck page data.
+The `Data` object stores the Puck page data.

 - **root** (`ComponentData`): The component data for the root of your configuration.
   - **props** (object): Extends `ComponentData.props`, with some additional props